Welcome.

 HE HAD JESUS FLOGGED, AND HANDED HIM OVER TO BE CRUCIFIED.

-Take a moment to reflect silently on your own sin, your failings, the times you have fallen short recently.
-Bring these before Jesus in a quiet prayer of confession.
+Bring these things before Jesus in a quiet prayer of confession.

 Then the soldiers of the governor took Jesus into the barracks, and gathered the whole regiment together.
 They took off his clothes and dressed him up in a scarlet military cloak.
 They wove a crown out of thorns and stuck it on his head, and put a reed in his right hand.
 Then they knelt down in front of him.
 ‘Greetings, King of the Jews!’ they said, making fun of him.
 They spat on him.
 Then they took the reed and beat him about the head.
 When they had finished mocking him, they took off the cloak, dressed him in his own clothes again, and led him off to crucify him.
 As they were going out they found a man from Cyrene, called Simon.
 They forced him to carry his cross.
 When they came to the place called Golgotha, which means Skull-Place, they gave him a drink of wine mixed with bitter herbs.
 When he tasted it, he refused to drink it.
 So then they crucified him.
 They divided up his clothes by casting lots, and they sat down and kept watch over him there.
 And they placed the written charge above his head: